Rachel Whiteread, Place (Village), V&A Museum of Childhood

 Rachel Whiteread spent most of her life living and working in East London.
 Rachel is a sculptor who often makes casts.
 Rachel is one of the Young British Artists, a term used to refer to a group of artists who exhibited together mostly in the 1990s.
 She was the first woman to win the Turner Prize in 1993.

 This is her own private collection of doll houses that she found at rummage sales or has been given by friends ever since she left college.
-Before she donated them to the museum she kept in in a dark room where she liked to play with them.
+Before she donated them to the museum, she kept them in a dark room where she liked to play with them.
 Rachel has removed all the people and added lights to the inside of the houses because she wanted both children and adults to imagine stories for themselves.

 What stories do you imagine?